dillon-amaya/bottom_marine_heatwave/README.md

 Data required to run the "master" script includes:
 GLORYS monthly mean bottomT, sst, and mld from 1993-2019.
 Available at: https://data.marine.copernicus.eu/product/GLOBAL_MULTIYEAR_PHY_001_030/description
 Other processed data (e.g., decorrelation maps, LME masks, etc) are provided in this repository.

 ## 2. Download zip file of MATLAB scripts

-In this repository is a zip file.
+In this repository is a zip file called "bmhw_matlab_scripts.zip".
 When uncompressed, this files holds a folder with all of the MATLAB scripts/functions needed to reproduce every figure in our analysis.
 Also included in this folder is a "master" script (glorys_lme_bmhw_smhw_master.m), which is used to read in and process the GLORYS data before calculating the different BMHW/SMHW statistics.
 Data is then plotted using a series of functions at the end of the "master" script.

 ## 3. Edit "master" script and run